Ceasefire holds in northwest Syria after violation overnight, monitor says

 Shortly before, government forces had dropped barrel bombs on nearby village Taftanaz.
 The Observatory has said Taftanaz is also included in the ceasefire.

-The Homs attack, a rocket fired at a rebel-controlled neighborhood, killed at least 17 people including four children on Saturday, the Observatory said.
+The Homs attack, a rocket fired at a rebel-controlled neighbourhood, killed at least 17 people including four children on Saturday, the Observatory said.

 (Reporting by John Davison; Editing by Raissa Kasolowsky)